ajmalch/AlgorithmicQuestions/README.md

-# AlgorithmicQuestions and their soltions in java
+# AlgorithmicQuestions and their solutions in java